chidov/spring-cloud-security-oauth2-poc/README.md

 * OAuth 2.0 Grant Type: Resource Owner Password Credentials

 ## OAuth 2.0 Grant Type: Authorization Code
-This flow is which will allow you to grant part of authority by your consent when you type in your username and password by yourself. project involve: spring-cloud-secure-ui and spring-cloud-secure-service
+This flow is which will allow you to grant part of authority by your consent when you type in your username and password by yourself.
+**project involve** : spring-cloud-secure-ui, spring-cloud-secure-service

 ### Use Case
 When you want to grant some basic authorization to a 3rd party web/app without providing them your credential or single sign on to other app using your social media account(ex. facebook).